 Abstract:

-Signal cancellation recovery of factors (SCRoF) produces sparse exploratory factor analysis solutions without matrix decomposition, not even requiring estimating the number of factors.
-SCRoF only requires that each factor has at least two unique indicators.
-Since the signal vectors of unique indicators are colinear with the origin, they can always be combined with suitable weights to cancel this common factor dimension, leaving only a combination of their unique variances, uncorrelated with all remaining variables.
+Signal cancellation recovery of factors (SCRoF) produces sparse exploratory factor analysis solutions without matrix decompositionnor requiring the number of factors.
+The only assumption of SCRoF is that each factor has at least two unique indicators since the signal vectors of unique indicators are colinear with the origin, they can always be combined with suitable weights to cancel their common factor, leaving only a their unique variances, uncorrelated with all remaining variables.
 A sparse factor structure results from clustering variables that pairwise cancel their common signal.
 Since two variables with proportional loadings on two factors would also cluster together; such clusters must be detected and excluded as bona fide factor dimensions.
 Cancellation of the signal of multifactorial indicators is achieved by variables respectively exclusive to the factors involved.
 Factor loadings are estimated from the relationship of the signal cancellation weights with the observed correlations.
 Factor correlations are obtained from the correlations of all pairs of their unifactorial indicators along with their respective factor loadings.
 Finally, the individually estimated parameters of these sparse factor solutions are globally optimized for maximum likelihood, yielding χ2 assessment of the model success.
 SCRoF is illustrated with synthetic data from a complex six-factor structure that even includes two doublet factors.
 Another example uses actual data to document that SCRoF can benefit confirmatory factor analysis when the initial model does not fit the data well.
 Stand alone, Matlab and R versions of SCRof are available.

 Keywords: Signal cancellation; Exploratory factor analysis; Sparse solutions; Rotation-free